Manshi-Rathour/GitaBot/README.md

 # GitaBot

 ## Introduction
-GitaBot is an advanced interactive chatbot designed to impart wisdom and guidance from the timeless teachings of the Bhagavad Gita.
-Leveraging modern AI and sentiment analysis techniques, GitaBot provides insightful responses to user queries, reflecting the teachings of Lord Krishna.
+Welcome to **GitaBot**, an advanced interactive chatbot designed to impart wisdom and guidance from the timeless teachings of the Bhagavad Gita.
+By leveraging modern AI and sentiment analysis techniques, GitaBot provides insightful responses to user queries, reflecting the teachings of Lord Krishna.
 This unique integration of spiritual guidance and technology offers users a profound and personalized experience.

 ## Features
 - **Interactive Chatbot**: Engage in meaningful conversations and receive responses rooted in the Bhagavad Gita's wisdom.